Gethin Jones: Other work

 Jones appeared as a Cyberman in a 2006 episode of Doctor Who and as a Dalek operator in the final episode in 2008.
 He guest-starred as himself in The Sarah Jane Adventures pilot "Invasion of the Bane" (2007).

 In 2007, Jones participated in Series 5 of Strictly Come Dancing, partnering Camilla Dallerup.
 He came third after being voted out in a "dance-off" in the semi-final.
 He also appeared in the programme's Christmas Special, finishing second behind Darren Gough after each couple received a perfect score.

 Jones was one of the celebrities who took part in the Strictly Come Dancing: The Live Tour!
 2009.
 As his partner from the television show, Camilla Dallerup was dancing with Tom Chambers, Jones partnered Flavia Cacace.
 The tour began in Newcastle on 16 January and ended at the National Exhibition Centre in Birmingham on 22 February 2009 with a total of 44 shows.
 He and his dance partner achieved a total of six wins during the run of the tour.

 In December 2009, Jones appeared in the 2009 Strictly Come Dancing Christmas Special along with Rachel Stevens, Ali Bastian, Ricky Whittle, Chris Hollins and Austin Healey.
 His partner was again Flavia Cacace.
 The couple were not voted into the final two, despite a score of 38 for their American Smooth.
 From 4 December 2009 until 10 January 2010, Jones appeared as Prince Charming in the pantomime Cinderella at the Yvonne Arnaud Theatre, Guildford.
 In September 2010, Jones appeared as the Narrator in The Rocky Horror Show at Venue Cymru, Llandudno.

 In 2012 Jones made a cameo appearance as himself in an episode of comedy drama Stella.
 In May 2012, Jones was an Olympic Torchbearer in the torch relay before the 2012 Summer Olympics.
 Since August 2012, Jones has been an Ambassador for the Wandsworth series of London Sky Rides.

 In 2020, Jones appeared as a contestant on Celebrity Masterchef.

 In 2022, he provided presentation in televised coverage of the first visit as king of King Charles III to the Welsh capital on 16 September.

+In June 2025, Jones was appointed chef de mission for Team Wales for the Glasgow 2026 Commonwealth Games.